Skip to main content

 2 Comments

-• Mala Michelle says:
+• Avatar Mala Michelle says:

 The phrase “scientific experimentation” is vague.
 Unless you believe in some kind of ‘the scientific method’.
 Unfortunately there is no ‘the scientific method’.